digontobiswas/digontobiswas.github.io/_pages/about.md

 - Developing deep learning and transformer models on large-scale clinical datasets
 - Mentoring undergraduate researchers and contributing to ongoing publications

-**Co-founder & Researcher**
-*May 2025 – Present*
-Biofolk (Remote)
-- Co-founded an interdisciplinary research platform bridging academia and industry
-- Leading collaborative initiatives in AI for healthcare and computational biology

 Selected Publications
 ======